2mol/juricho.me/content/zurich-table.md

 - small router to chamfer edges and remove material for the dovetail (haven't tried it).
 - a jigsaw or a bandsaw to help cut the dovetails (haven't tried it).

+Ok, let's get started!

+### top slab

+### legs

+### glue-up

+### finish

 ## download plans

+{{ image(url="/img/zurich-table/plan-sketchup.png", text="SketchUp 3D Plan.") }}

-Here is a SketchUp file where I wrote down the measurements of one of the versions.
+[Here is a SketchUp file](/files/couch_table_v1.skp) with the measurements of one of the versions.
+I made it in SketchUp 2017, which should still be available for free online.

+## get in touch

+If you make your own, I would love to see photos.
+If you have any corrections, or struggle with some step, then I'm also more than happy to hear about it, so that I can improve the instructions.

+You can send me an email at [juri@juricho.me](mailto:juri@juricho.me).

 ---